libretro/docs/docs/guides/databases.md

 ### Small-Scale Corrections

-A vast majority of the database's game information originates from routine imports from upstream data groups (No-Intro, Redump, TOSEC, GameTDB, etc).
-In cases where the `.dat` for the entry at issue originates from an upstream group, best practice is for a contributor to go through the channels/process of that group.
-Upstream changes made by the database groups will eventually be imported to the Libretro databases.
-A seemingly helpful "fix" to Libretro's copy of the database would be overwritten and lost by the next import from upstream.

-In cases where the `.dat` in question is created and maintained by Libretro or does not receive bulk over-writes, github contributions are accepted.
-Refer to the [repository contents list](#repository-contents) and to github `.dat` Histories for information about which libretro databases are applicable for github contributions.
+See [database repository readme](https://github.com/libretro/libretro-database) to learn when/where small-scare corrections are appropriate.

 Two methods for adding data coverage for a single game or niche of games, via Pull Request proposal on github:

-- Fix the dat at issue.
-This is only possible if it doesn't originate from an import from upstream, and is a `.dat` that can accept manual contributions (i.e. a dat that won't receive bulk sync/over-writes in the future).
+- __Method A:__ Fix the dat at issue.
+This is only possible if two conditions are met:
+  - 1. The dat doesn't originate from an import from upstream _and_
+  - 2. The `.dat` won't receive subtractive sync over-writes in the future.
+  - _If those conditions are not met, the intended "fix" will be deleted by the next bulk import sync._

   _Or..._

-- Edit a different dat, leaving the erroneous dat intact but moot.
-This is only advisable when the correction and the error have different [keys](#key-field-for-matching), or if the edited database has [precedence](https://github.com/libretro/libretro-database#precedence) over the erroneous database.
-If one of those conditions is not met, then the attempted correction would fail: it would be over-ruled in the `.rdb` compile by the erroneous dat's information.
+- __Method B:__ Edit a different dat, leaving the erroneous dat intact but moot.
+This is only advisable when the correction and the error have different [keys](#key-field-for-matching), or if the edited/corrected database has [precedence](https://github.com/libretro/libretro-database#precedence) over the erroneous database.
+If one of those conditions is _not_ met, then the attempted correction would fail: it would be over-ruled in the `.rdb` compile by the erroneous dat's information.
+If one of those conditions is met, you may do one of following:
-  - Add a game data entry to an existing ad hoc `.dat` on the repository.
+  - Add a game data entry to an existing and appropriate ad hoc `.dat` in the repository.
   - Create a new ad hoc `.dat`.
-This is often acceptable even for a small number of games, because of the multi-faceted nature of the dat system, though some limitations may be enforced by admins for the manageability of the build script that processes all dats or for other systematic reasons.
+This is often acceptable even for a small number of games, because of the multi-faceted nature of the dat system.
+Some limitations may be enforced by admins for the manageability of the build script that processes all dats or for other systematic reasons.

 ### Large-Scale Additions